CiscoDevNet/terraform-provider-intersight/website/docs/d/server_profile_template.html.markdown

 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) Description of the profile.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `enable_override`:(bool) When enabled, the configuration of the derived instances may override the template configuration.
 * `management_mode`:(string) The management mode of the server.* `IntersightStandalone` - Intersight Standalone mode of operation.* `Intersight` - Intersight managed mode of operation.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.